Aaron-Bopp/Obsidian-notes/me/topics/my gender.md

 ### Fear

-> #Inspiration _The presence of fear means you are getting closer to discovering something about yourself._
+> #Qoute/Inspiration _The presence of fear means you are getting closer to discovering something about yourself._
 > -- Dara Hoffman-Fox

 #### Why does it have to be there